Table of Contents

 Life insurance could help protect your loved ones if the unthinkable or unexpected happens.
 If you're looking for more information on life insurance for single parents, here's what to consider.

 Why Consider Life Insurance As a Single Parent?

 Whether your household relies entirely on your income for everyday expenses or if you're a single parent that shares financial responsibility with a co-parent, life insurance can help provide additional financial protection for your family if something were to happen to you.

 This might be particularly important to you if your children are young, as you're likely covering expenses such as food, shelter, clothing and health care costs, as well as saving for future expenses like college.
-If you died suddenly, a life insurance policy could potentially relieve some of this financial stress by providing a death benefit — a cash payout — to your beneficiaries upon your death.

 Even if you appoint a guardian in your will, life insurance might help this guardian cover the costs of caring for your children, helping make sure that their short- and long-term financial needs are taken care of.